MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Learn more in [Roles and security in AI Builder](/ai-builder/security).

-## Enable or disable AI Builder preview features
+## Enable or disable preview features or models

 Some AI Builder features are released for general availability.
 Others remain in preview release status.

-Preview features appear on the Explore page with the **Preview** label.
-In the Power Platform admin center, administrators control whether users have access to preview features.
+Preview features and models are marked with the **Preview** label.
+In the Power Platform admin center, administrators control whether users have access to preview and experimental features and models.

-By default, the **AI Builder preview models** feature is enabled for any eligible environment.
+By default, the **Preview and experimental AI models** (called **AI Builder preview models** before August 2025) feature is enabled for any eligible environment.
 Eligible environments must have Microsoft Dataverse and be in a [supported region](availability-region.md).
-If the environment isn't eligible, the **AI Builder preview models** feature doesn't appear in the Power Platform admin center.
+If the environment isn't eligible, the **Preview and experimental AI models** feature doesn't appear in the Power Platform admin center.

 To control AI Builder preview feature availability: